-- 1. Connect the USB flash drive to your computer. - 2.
-Create a folder named MUSICDAT in the root directory of the USB flash drive. - This step is not required if there is already a MUSICDAT folder in the USB flash drive's root directory. - 3.
-Move the MIDI files or audio files you want to play back to the MUSICDAT folder on the USB flash drive. - For information about playback see "Listening to Songs (SONG Mode)" (page EN-106).
+- 1 Connect the USB flash drive to your computer. - - This step is not required if there is already a MUSICDAT folder in the USB flash drive's root directory. - 3.
+Move the MIDI files or audio files you want to play back to the MUSICDAT folder on the USB flash drive. - For information about playback see "Listening to Songs (SONG Mode)" (page EN-100).